 Real estate and business agents' trust account handbook

 All real estate agents and real estate business agents who hold or receive money on behalf of others relating to a real estate transaction in Western Australia are required to open and maintain trust accounts.
-The Real Estate and Business Agents Act 1978 (the Act) and the Real Estate and Business Agents (General) Regulations 1979 (the Regulations) require the strict maintenance of a formal set of trust account records, which show at any time the state of a real estate and business agent’s trust account.
+The Real Estate and Business Agents Act 1978 (the Act) and the Real Estate and Business Agents (General) Regulations 1979 (the Regulations) require the strict maintenance of a formal set of trust account records that show at any time the state of a real estate agent’s trust account.
 Section 70 of the Act requires persons who carry on business as a real estate agent to have their trust accounts audited according to the requirements determined by the Commissioner for Consumer Protection and in accordance with accepted auditing practice.

-Real Estate Industry bulletins are used to inform industry about policy and best practice, and may be used to convey information about the Department’s auditing requirements.
+Real Estate Industry bulletins are used to inform industry about policy and best practice, and may be used to convey information about the Commissioner’s auditing requirements.
 Archived issues of the bulletin are also available.

 Share this page: